 - free physicians from the current complicated requirements for prescribing supplies for patients with diabetes.

 Cain also used his letter to HHS to reiterate the AAFP's long-standing cry for more appropriate pay for family physicians, who provide high-quality care to patients at a lower cost than could be provided by subspecialty physicians or in the nation's ERs and hospitals.

 He reminded Sebelius of the need to recruit more medical students to family medicine and noted that better pay could serve as an incentive.
 "We urge HHS to consider the innovative primary care physician payment recommendations outlined in our Aug.
-29 letter," said Cain.
+29 letter,(21 page PDF)" said Cain.

 In that letter, the AAFP argued for the creation of separate primary care evaluation and management codes for office or other outpatient services to patients.
 "The complexity of the ambulatory evaluation and management services that primary care physicians must 'fit' into the time available for the typical patient visit is sufficiently distinct to merit dedicated codes and higher relative values," said Cain.